geriochoa/test-project/index.rst

 ..
-NewsOS Bots documentation master file, created by sphinx-quickstart on Wed Feb 14 12:20:02 2018.
+Documentation master file, created by sphinx-quickstart on Wed Feb 14 12:20:02 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.